carlofeio/carlofeio/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning logic of programming
+- 🌱 I’m currently learning IT
 - 💬 Ask me about music, videogame and anime
-- 📫 How to reach me: instagram: @_carlofeio
+- 📫 How to reach me: instagram: @cadupoesie